codesandbox/codesandbox-client/packages/homepage/content/articles/new-look-editor/index.md

 this happen, we re-worked the sidebar and top navigation with subtler styling, clearer icons, refinements to the color palette, as well as a new default theme.

-Head of Design at CodeSandbox, Danny Ruchtie, adds that _ “although this is a significant visual refresh, it’s primarily meant to lay the groundwork for future improvements.
-The newly designed components system will make it easier for the team to implement new features, and it adds better support for VS Code themes too.”_
+Head of Design at CodeSandbox, Danny Ruchtie, adds that “_although this is a significant visual refresh, it’s primarily meant to lay the groundwork for future improvements.
+The newly designed components system will make it easier for the team to implement new features, and it adds better support for VS Code themes too._”

 There’s still work to do, both in terms of editor design and performance.
 For now, we’ve been running these changes as an experiment over the last few weeks,